mvolkmann/blog/src/ocaml.md

 let new_list = list1 @ list2
 ```

-The type of a list is written as `T list` where `T` is the type of the elements.
+The type of a list is written as `t list` where `t` is the type of the elements.
 For example, the type of a list of `float` values is `float list`.
 The type of an empty list `[]` is `'a list`
 where `'a` is a type variable that represents an unknown type.